Explosive Conflict Erupts As Redditor Uses Stepbrother’s Inheritance To Buy House

 [ADVERTISEMENT]

 The emotional turmoil experienced in this situation is reflective of a common psychological response known as 'survivor's guilt.'
-According to research in psychology, individuals who benefit from inheritance or financial windfalls can often feel a sense of guilt, particularly if they perceive that others may have been negatively impacted.
+Individuals who benefit from inheritance or financial windfalls can often feel a sense of guilt, particularly if they perceive that others may have been negatively impacted.
 This phenomenon can leave the individual feeling conflicted about their choices and can hinder their ability to enjoy their newfound resources.

 Understanding this emotional response is crucial for navigating the complexities of financial inheritance.